RanokRaihan/painter-buddy/README.md

 ### `Website Description`

-Hi. welcome to my website, Painter Buddy. we provide the best quality of painting to your room, house, furniture etc.
+Hi. welcome to my website, Painter Buddy, your painting solution. we provide the best quality of painting to your room, house, furniture etc.

 ### `Website Feature`